 The information on the Japanese version may not be equivalent to the English version of the Corporate Number site because only companies that voluntarily request to make their application registration in English are published.

-Do I get a certificate for the Corporate Number in English?
+Do I get a certificate in English?

 The National Tax Agency sends a Notification of Corporate Number and not a certificate.
 Also, the notification will be in Japanese and not in English.

 I tried searching for my client company on the English version of the Corporate Number site but I cannot find it.
 Does this mean the company is not legitimate?

 There are a few reasons why you cannot find a particular company in the site: